inanimatestructure--/FinanceApp/README.md

 #### 1. Edit the common.js file to get the alpha vantage data from the respective fields on the popup pages.

-#### 2. Setup plotly so that it creates tables on the main page using the open or close values in the retrieved API data.
+~~2.
+Setup plotly so that it creates tables on the main page using the open or close values in the retrieved API data.~~

 #### 3. If there's any other way this app could be more functional/user friendly (IE placements of html or jquery/js animations) I'd love to hear some ideas.
 I would like to just get it functioning at this point but any kind of aesthetic change is welcome.
-As long as it's reasonable and doesn't look like a pile of shit.

 #### 4. Add CSS which really should be the last thing.
 Maybe give the user an option to customize their application?

+#### 5. We will need to create a small routing system server side to handle calls to the alpha vantage API.
+We can't have api calls on the client because people can see our key and that's not good.
+We could make a restful api with nodejs/expressjs to keep consistency or tryout a swiss army knife language like python, perl, php, ruby etc.

 ## Resources